Schedule a Meeting

 Q: Why can't invitees see any available time on my meeting booking link?

 A: Your calendar likely has events blocking availability.
 Check for appointments, all-day events, or events with "Busy" status during the times you expect to be available.
-Different calendar systems handle this differently - see the troubleshooting section for platform-specific details.
+See the troubleshooting section above for platform-specific details.

 Q: Do tasks and reminders in my calendar block meeting availability?

 A: For Google Calendar and Office 365, tasks and reminders do NOT block availability.
-However, for Redtail Calendar, all events except recurring events will block availability, which may include tasks depending on how they're created.
+For Redtail Calendar, all events except recurring events block availability.
+Depending on how tasks are created in Redtail, they may also block availability.

 Q: I have an all-day event for tracking purposes, but I still want meetings to be bookable that day.
 What should I do?